-Data indicate that ACP participants finish their semester with a higher average QPA than non-participants, are more likely to attain good standing, and are more likely to continue at University of Lynchburg.
+Data indicate that ACP participants finish their semester with a higher average QPA than non-participants.
+They are also more likely to attain regular academic standing, and are more likely to continue at the University of Lynchburg.

 - Time management